 - Place a metal or ceramic ball at the top of the stem and a smooth, sturdy plastic, metal or ceramic piece inside the cup-shaped implant

 Learn more about the posterior approach and total hip replacement.

-The anterior approach to hip replacement is a minimally invasive surgical technique.
-It requires only small incisions and allows the surgeon to work between the muscles rather than cutting them.
-Advantages include:
+Our hip replacement experts use a minimally invasive surgical technique for both anterior and posterior approaches.
+This technique requires only small incisions and allows the surgeon to work between the muscles rather than through them.
+Advantages may include:

 - Less pain

 - Shorter hospital stay

 - Reduced chance of hip dislocation, one of the risks of hip replacement surgery

 Most patients who undergo the anterior hip replacement approach are able to bear full weight soon after surgery and return quickly to daily activities.
 Wake Forest Baptist experts evaluate each individual case and design a care plan specific to each patient's needs.

 Am I a Candidate for Hip Replacement Surgery?